 In 2015, The Carnegie Foundation for the Advancement of Teaching selected EMU to receive its Community Engagement Classification.
 This classification recognized EMU’s involvement in the community as a means of enhancing learning.
 The LRC was one of the EMU programs specifically mentioned by the Carnegie Foundation as an example of outstanding community programs.

-Beginning Fall 2017, Program students will work at the LRC for their mandatory internship course (LEGL 417) or as a restricted elective (LEGL 416).
+Beginning Fall 2017, Program students will work at the LRC for their mandatory internship course (LEGL 488).
 Students interested in this clinical experience should contact the Program Coordinator.

-Learn more about the Legal Resources Center Clinic.
+Learn more about the Washtenaw County/EMU Legal Resource Center.